ganeshkalyank/dcs-movie-thread/README.md

 - In the top right corner, there will be an option to add movie too.

 ### Note:
-- As this is actually a backend project, I didn't concentrated much on the frontend part.
-There might be some responsiveness issues in some devices, thought I haven't encountered any yet.
+- As this is mainly a backend project, Frontend part was not much concentrated.
+There might be some responsiveness issues in some devices, thought nothing were encountered yet.
-- I thought of implementing OAuth also but due to time constraint and as I have been travelling for last 4 days, I couldn't be able to do that.
-- Finally, there is no criteria for creating the username.
+- There is no criteria for creating the username.
 So, please remember the exact username with which the account is created, along with spaces and capitals.